Working at an election

 There are multiple casual roles available, and each position has its own set of tasks, competencies and attributes.

-To work at a local or state election you must:
+To work at a state or local government election you must:

 - be on the electoral roll (you can check your enrolment at the Australian Electoral Commission website)